Robust Equilibria in Concurrent Games: Deviator Game

-This lemma makes it easy to characterize the different kinds of equilibria, using objectives in $\devgame$.
-For instance, we define a \newdef{resilience objective} where if there are more than $k$ deviators then \eve has nothing to do; if the deviators are exactly $k$ then she has to show that none of them gain anything; and if there are less than $k$ then no player at all should gain anything.
+This lemma makes it easy to characterise the different kinds of equilibria, using objectives in $\devgame$.
+For instance, we define a \newdef{resilience objective} where if there are more than $k$ deviators then \eve has nothing to do; if there are exactly $k$ deviators then she has to show that none of them gain anything; and if there are less than $k$ then no player at all should gain anything.
 This is because if a new player joins the coalition, its size remains smaller or equal to $k$.
-We have a similar characterization for immune and robust equilibria, and the proof of the following Theorem is the object of the Section~\ref{sec:proof}.
+Similar characterisations for immune and robust equilibria lead to the following theorem.